zack-bitcoin/amoveo/docs/mission_statement.md

 Bribing governments to outlaw derivatives can be an effective strategy for traders.
 It makes the price of vegetables more volatile, so there are more money making opportunities for speculators.

-# Aeternity protects basic human rights
+# Amoveo protects basic human rights

 Amoveo is being built to create a world where everyone has equal access to these life-sustaining tools: money and derivatives.
 These tools are important in much the same way access to electricity, sanitation, or clean drinking water is important.